RSS

 Sounds like the exact same reasons we put off doing assignments for class.
-And we all know how well procrastination pay off there, don’t we?
-It’s the same for money - put it off, and it’ll bite you right in the ass.
+And we all know how well procrastination pays off there.
+It’s the same for money – put it off, and it’ll bite you right in the ass.

 The only one of those that might actually be an excuse is “I don’t have any money.”
 But for most college students, I don’t believe that for a second.
 In 2004, 78% of undergraduates worked while they were enrolled, according to a brief by the American Council on Education [PDF].
 Thanks to current economic uncertainty, I’m willing to bet that percentage is higher right now.